marcesher/gemmer/README.md

 ## Is this serious?

 I used this as a toy project while starting to learn Go.
 The world doesn't need another TODO or Blog application.
+It doesn't need this, either, but I got to read Fugazi and Gorilla Biscuits lyrics while building it.

 It should behave correctly.
 However, it is not production-quality software.